 That’s problematic, because contaminants have been added to the testing schedules over the years — lab scientists today look for traces of man-made chemicals called PFAS and naturally occurring elements like arsenic, radon and uranium.

-At high levels, Brian Toll said these substances can pose a threat to human health — even more so to children, pregnant women, immunocompromised people and residents with some pre-existing conditions.
+At high levels, Brian Toal said these substances can pose a threat to human health — even more so to children, pregnant women, immunocompromised people and residents with some pre-existing conditions.
 As more data is collected, scientists are discovering which residents are more at risk, depending on where they live.

 “For most of these contaminants, and uranium and arsenic in particular, it is a long term, chronic theoretical risk,” he said.
 “With arsenic, we’re primarily concerned about certain types of cancer.
 Uranium, we’re primarily concerned with potential for kidney disease.”

-Toll, supervisor of the environment and occupational health assessment program at the state Department of Public Health, works with Tatro on issues facing Connecticut private well owners.
+Toal, supervisor of the environment and occupational health assessment program at the state Department of Public Health, works with Tatro on issues facing Connecticut private well owners.
 They followed the lead of other New England states, which are investigating drinking water quality.

 “We saw that states to the north were focusing on arsenic and uranium, and we know that the bedrock geology in those states are similar to that of Connecticut,” Tatro said.